kfjahnke/envutil/README.md

 default settings when the mounted image is a 360 degree fisheye - some artifacts show near the 'back pole'.
 Use other interpolators, or disable the code relying on derivatives (use --stwidth 0).

+## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL
+##     load oriented non-environment source image

+This is an extension to 'mounted images', taking three more parameters: these are Euler angles specifying the orientation of the mounted image - 'plain' mounted images are mounted 'straight ahead'.
+If you specify three angles y, p and r, then an orientation of the virtual camera with the same Euler angles will cancel the orientation precisely.
+It's intended to allow several fcets, but this isn't implemented yet.

 # Additional Technical Notes